geoawd/py-to-player/README.md

 I used a pi zero w as this was readibly available with the header already soldered.

 - enable SPI
--- `sudo raspi-config`
+- `sudo raspi-config`
--- Interfacing Options
+- Interfacing Options
--- SPI
+- SPI
--- Activate > Yes > OK
+- Activate > Yes > OK

-- disable default audio (the HDMI, that I do not want to use)
+- disable built-in audio (the HDMI, that I do not want to use)
+- `sudo nano /boot/config.txt`
+- #dtparam=audio=on

 ## Raspberry Pi Audio Configuration (Making the Bluetooth Speaker work)
 Setting the audio out to use the bluetooth speaker is slightly trickier.